 Turns Mary Shelley’s tale on its head with silly aplomb.
 Perfect for a scare-free, laugh-filled Halloween.

-Another R-rated one some might want to find on TV or edited DVD, I was surprised to find actual character arcs and emotional engagement to go along with the giggles and jumps.
+Another R-rated one some families might want to find on TV, I was surprised to find actual character arcs and emotional engagement to go along with the giggles and jumps.

 I hope this was helpful!
 I leave you now with a personal Halloween favorite!